noop-inc/blueprint-todo-nodejs-react/mcp-service/instructions.md

 - `list-todos`: Requires no input.
 Returns a list of all todo items and their linked images.
 - `get-todo`: Requires atodo item id as input.
 Returns the requested todo item and its linked images.
 - `create-todo`: Requires a description as input.
 Can optionally include a list of up to 6 external URLs for images.
+Each image must be smaller than 1MB.
 If no external URLs are provided, select between 0 and 6 (inclusive) images from `https://images.unsplash.com` appened with the query string value `?w=640&h=640&fit=max&auto=compress&q=50&fm=avif`.
 Only select images from `https://images.unsplash.com` that are relevant to the provided `description` field.
 If no relevant images exist, do not provide any images from Unsplash.
 Returns the created todo item and its linked images.
 - `update-todo`: Requires a todo item id as input.
 Can optionally include an updated `description` and/or `completed` value.
 Returns the updated todo item and its linked images.
 - `delete-todo`: Requires a todo item id as input.
 Deletes the requested todo item and its linked images.
 Returns a confirmation that the requested todo item and its linked images have been deleted.
 - `get-image`: Requires an image id as input.
 Returns the requested image and its linked todo item.